The World Is Too Much With Us

 "The World Is Too Much With Us" is a sonnet by the English Romantic poet William Wordsworth.
 In it, Wordsworth criticises the world of the First Industrial Revolution for being absorbed in materialism and distancing itself from nature.
 Composed circa 1802, the poem was first published in Poems, in Two Volumes (1807).

 Theme

 In the early nineteenth century, Wordsworth wrote several sonnets lambasting what he perceived as "the decadent material cynicism of the time".
 "The World Is Too Much With Us" is one of those works.
-It reflects his view that humanity must get in touch with people to progress spiritually.
+It reflects a sense of personal despair as well as an understanding of the power of nature.
 The rhyme scheme of the poem is ABBA ABBA CDCD CD.
 This Italian or Petrarchan sonnet uses the last six lines (sestet) to answer the first eight lines (octave).
-The octave is the problems and the sestet is the solutions.
+The octave presents the problems and the sestet presents the solutions.